NEONScience/NEON-Data-Skills/tutorials/Other/GEE/1_intro_aop_gee/1c_plot_sdr_spectra.md

 ## Interactively plot the spectral signature of a pixel

+Lastly, we'll create a plot in the Map panel, and use the `Map.onClick` function to create a spectral signature of a given pixel that you click on.
+Most of the code below specifies formatting, figure labels, etc.

 ```javascript
 // Create a panel to hold the spectral signature plot
 var panel = ui.Panel();